conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 ---------

 What happens when a package creator does some change to the package recipe or to the source code, but they don't bump the ``version`` to reflect those changes?
-Conan has an internal mechanism to keep track of those modifications, and it is called the **revisions**.
+Conan has an internal mechanism to keep track of those modifications, and it is called **revisions**.

 The recipe revision is the hash that can be seen together with the package name and version in the form ``pkgname/version#recipe_revision`` or ``pkgname/version@user/channel#recipe_revision``.